 Aspire Ryde & The Bus Shelter have been granted £10,000 to purchase a minibus.
-The vehicle will be used to transport people in need of accommodation to the accommodation centre in Carisbrooke.
-Will assist in alleviating isolation of older people who cannot access services due to parking or transportation.
-Will collect waste food each day and redistribute to people and organisations in need.
+The vehicle will be used to transport people in need of accommodation to the centre in Carisbrooke and will assist in alleviating isolation of older people who cannot access services due to parking or transportation.
+The minibus will also be used to collect waste food each day and redistribute to people and organisations in need.

 Brading Town FC competes in the IOW Saturday League and IOW Sunday Youth League.
 They provide the opportunity for children and adults to train and take part in football.
 They have been granted £1400 towards building materials, railings and equipment hire to implement wheelchair or mobility access.
 The club have several volunteers who have worked in the construction industry and therefore happy to undertake this project.

 Britten Norman Preservation Society have been granted £2,000 towards their Britten Norman Islander G-AVCN Restoration Project.
 The voluntary group preserve and restore historic aircraft for future generations and give talks to a wide variety of organisations on the Island.